nihedon/sd-webui-weight-helper/README.md

 1. Right-click on a Lora or Lyco tag to open the context menu.
    - `<lora:lora_name:1.0>`
    - `<lyco:lyco_name:1.0>`
+2. Choose "LoRA" or "LyCORIS" according to the tag, and select "SDXL" if it's for the SDXL version.
-2. Move the weight slider to adjust the magnification of each weight block.
+3. Move the weight slider to adjust the magnification of each weight block.
+4. UNet, Dyn, Start, and Stop will be hidden by default, but if configured, you can display them by pressing the "show extra options" button.
+5. Save your favorite weight settings by clicking the "★" icon at the top left of the context menu.
+   Important: Saved settings are stored in LocalStorage, but any unsaved history will be deleted upon refreshing the screen.

 ## Features